A second pair of eyes on your UniFi network.

 Can I buy more hours later if something comes up?

-A scoped review, by Friday.
+A scoped review, on a fixed schedule.